Marie Maynard Daly Award

 Completed Nominations must include:

 - Nominee's name, professional title, affiliation, e-mail addresses and phone number.

-- Nominee's Curriculum Vitae (limited to three pages) to include achievements on which the nomination is based and listing of up to 20 publications.
+- Nominee's Curriculum Vitae (limited to five pages) to include achievements on which the nomination is based.

 - One letter of support.
 The nominator should arrange for one or more letters seconding the nomination.
 Supporting letters should be limited to no more than three pages each.
 Letters of support contributors do not need to be TPS members.

 Incomplete nominations will not be considered.

 For questions or assistance, please e-mail us at email@example.com

 We encourage you to log in as a member before starting your nomination.